AudioNet/node-core-audio/README.md

 }
 ```

-Audio Engine Options (not fully implimented as of version 0.0.4)
+Audio Engine Options (not implimented as of version 0.0.5)
 =====
 * Sample rate - number of samples per second in the audio stream
 * Bit depth - Number of bits used to represent sample values